postmanlabs/labs-docs/src/pages/docs/reports/all-workspaces-reports.md

 ## Team Workspaces

-The **Team Workspaces** report contains the following information for your team workspaces:
+The **Team Workspaces** report gives the following information for your team workspaces:

 * **Total team workspaces** - The total number of team workspaces for your team.
 * **Most active team workspace** - A link to the most active team workspace in the past 30 days.
 Actions include: